Opalinium/nocturna-docs/privacy.md

 - Your premium subscription status with other users
 - Your Patreon information with Discord (beyond what Discord already has)
 - Any personally identifiable information with third parties
+- Guild activation information between server owners

+**Automated notifications:**
+- Server owners may receive a notification when someone activates premium in their server
+- Users receive notifications when their guilds are automatically deactivated due to tier downgrades
+- These notifications contain only the guild name and activation status, no personal data

 ## Third-Party Services